capturethefoundry/foundry1/README.md

 - Learn how to use Flash Loans and Flash Swaps
 - Navigate different protocols (stake, unstake, burn, mint)

-Note: I personally think that chapter 2 is the most interesting because you can get to really immerse yourself in the blockchain and do a lot of cool functions!
-Also, chapter 3 is the most important in order to become a bug bounty hunter because you will learn how to interact with different contracts from different protocols!
-I will be updating the courses slowly as I am doing bug bounty hunting on ImmuneFi full time as of right now.
-Once I find some cool bugs and get some good payouts (I need to survive first lol), I will finish up the course and probably add a part 4...
-Sounds pretty exciting!
-I hope to finish part 3 by the end of this year.
+Note: I personally think that chapter 2 is the most interesting because you can get to really immerse yourself in the blockchain and do a lot of cool functions.
+Also, chapter 3 is the most important in order to become a bug bounty hunter because you will learn how to interact with different contracts from different protocols.

 Aside: Navigating through the blockchain and being a pseudo-hacker is not as hard as it looks like!
 I always thought that I was not capable of doing these kind of things because I did not have any experience before, but I'm here to tell you that it's definitely possible and actually pretty fun!